berlin-with0ut-return/patina/docs/src/integrate/dxe_core.md

     Core::default()
         .init_memory(physical_hob_list)
-        .with_service(BrotliSectionExtractor::default())
+        .with_service(CompositeSectionExtractor::default())
+        .with_component(adv_logger_component)
         .start()
         .unwrap();
     loop {}
 }
 ```

-Note:

-- The logger is created as a static instance configured for your platform's UART.
+This does a few things.
+The first is it creates our actual logger (as a static), with some configuration settings.
+Specifically it sets the log message format, disables logging for a few modules, sets the minimum log type allowed,
-  - In this case we are writing to the Host-based STD Terminal.
-Your platform will require a different writer.
+then specifies the Writer that we want to write to.
+In this case we are writing to port `0x402` via `Uart16550`.
+Your
+platform may require a different writer.

+Next, inside `efi_main` we instantiate the advanced logger component, which will be executed by the core at runtime.
+Among other things, this component produces the Advanced Logger Protocol, so that other standard UEFI drivers may
+consume and use it.

-- Inside `efi_main` we set the global logger to our static logger with the `log` crate and set the maximum log level.
+Finally, we set the global logger to our static logger with the `log` crate and then register the component instance
-- The `serial_logger` provides a simple, lightweight logging solution that writes directly to the serial port.

-## 7. Platform Components and Services
+with the core, so that it knows to execute it.

 Patina uses dependency injection in the dispatch process (see [Component Interface](../component/interface.md)) to
 execute components only when their declared parameters (services, configs, HOBs, etc.) are satisfiable.